 Old-style join is used (...from table1,table2...)

+Checks the SQL for occurrences of non-ANSI standard joins, using the =* and *= syntax.
 This form of SQL is no longer used.
-It is always better to specify the type of join you are using, INNER, LEFT OUTER, LEFT OUTER, FULL OUTER and CROSS.
+It is always better to specify the type of join you are using: INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER and CROSS.

 Neither of these styles are worth using.
 It is always better to specify the type of join you require, INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER and CROSS, which has been standard since ANSI SQL-92 was published.
 While you can choose any supported JOIN style, without affecting the query plan used by SQL Server, using the ANSI-standard syntax will make your code easier to understand, more consistent, and portable to other relational database systems.